COVID lockdown risk fuels bond rally; German 30-yr yield back below 0% | Business

 COVID lockdown risk fuels bond rally; German 30-yr yield back below 0%

-Germany's 10-year yield, the benchmark for the euro area, fell to the lowest since mid-September at -0.33%, down 5 basis points on the day, reversing early-session rises.
-Germany's 30-year yield, which had risen as high as 0.4% in mid-October turned negative again.
+Germany's 10-year yield, the benchmark for the euro area, fell to the lowest since mid-September at -0.339%, down nearly 6 basis points on the day, reversing early-session rises.
+Germany's 30-year yield, which had risen as high as 0.4% in mid-October turned negative again for the first time since August.

 Euro zone bond yields slumped on Friday and Germany's entire yield curve fell back into negative territory for the first time since August after the country's health minister refused to rule out a full lockdown to combat COVID-19.
 Germany's coronavirus situation is so grave that a lockdown, including for people who have been vaccinated, cannot be ruled out, Health Minister Jens Spahn said on Friday.

-Germany's announcement came as Austria reimposed a full coronavirus lockdown and will require its entire population to be vaccinated against the coronavirus by February.
-Europe has become the epicentre of the pandemic again in recent weeks, but until now markets have been relatively calm.
+Germany's announcement came as Austria reimposed a full coronavirus lockdown and will require its entire population to be vaccinated against the coronavirus as of February.
+Europe has become the epicentre of the pandemic again in recent weeks.
+Markets, which had so far been relatively calm now have to weigh the impact additional measures may have.

 "It's just building, that story of the pandemic not being quite over in Europe and that's a knee-jerk flight to quality.
 That's why you're seeing Bunds performing," said Peter McCallum, rates strategist at Mizuho.
-Germany's 10-year yield, the benchmark for the euro area, fell to the lowest since mid-September at -0.33%, down 5 basis points on the day, reversing early-session rises.
+Germany's 10-year yield, the benchmark for the euro area, fell to the lowest since mid-September at -0.339%, down nearly 6 basis points on the day, reversing early-session rises.

-Germany's 30-year yield, which had risen as high as 0.4% in mid-October turned negative again.
+Germany's 30-year yield, which had risen as high as 0.4% in mid-October turned negative again for the first time since August.
 Its two-year yield dropped to the lowest since early August at -0.786%.

 Elsewhere in the bloc too, other 10-year yields were 4-5 basis points lower .
 "A total lockdown for Germany would be extremely bad news for economic recovery," said Ludovic Colin, a senior portfolio manager at Swiss asset manager Vontobel.